git-megan/codepath-ios-prework/README.md

 # Prework - *The Color Changing App*
-Prework for iOS development workshop by Codepath
+Prework for iOS development workshop by Codepath: I learned a bit about Swift as a language, and then created my first iOS app where I learned how to create UI and connect the UI to code that allows the app to function.

 Submitted by: **Megan Brown**

 **The Color Changing App** is an app that changes its background color when a user clicks the 'Change Color' button.

 Time spent: **5** hours spent in total
-I learned a bit about Swift as a language, and then created my first iOS app where I learned how to create UI and connect the UI to code that allows the app to function.

 ## Required Features